ELIZABETHONAS/Configuring-On-premises-Active-Directory-with-Azure-VMs/README.md

 <p>

  -   Setup Remote Desktop for non-administrative users on Client-1
-     - Log into Client-1 as mydomain.com\jane_admin and open system properties
+     - Log into Client-1 as mydomain.com\elizabeth.onas and open system properties
      - Click “Remote Desktop”
      - Allow “domain users” access to remote desktop
-     - Now log into Client-1 as a normal, non-administrative user now
+     - Now log into Client-1 as a normal, non-administrative usernow

 </p>
 <br />